mtheggi/Discordia-Realtime-ChatApp/readme.md

     JWT_SECRET_KEY="your_secret_key"
 ```
 4. open [http://localhost:5173](http://localhost:5173) to view it in the browser.
+### 🔺 do not use any real credentials while testing or developing the app. 🔺
 # main features in the project

 * realtime messaging and notification system